 This is an interdisciplinary program and makes it possible for students to integrate social, economic and environmental concepts of sustainability into the undergraduate course studies.

-4. Analyze how sustainability applies to their major, chosen career path, and everyday life, and and
+- Analyze how sustainability applies to their major, chosen career path, and everyday life, and

-5. Apply scientific expertise to create solutions to contribute social, economic, environmental, political, educational sustainable development at local, national and global levels.
+- Apply scientific expertise to create solutions to contribute sustainable development at local, national and global levels.

 Why Choose Sustainability?

-Students in any majors are able to incorporate sustainability as an important theme in their undergraduate degree program, and develop the knowledge, skills, and ethics to become sustainability leaders in their respective fields.
+Students in any majors can incorporate sustainability as an important theme in their undergraduate degree programs, and develop the knowledge, skills, and ethics to become sustainability leaders in their respective fields.